 I just basically hoped it wasn’t going to be some boring 2 hour long movie anyway, as musicals don’t exactly excite me personally.

-And it ended up being fairly manageable (the musical parts that is).
-Nothing you can’t cope with.
+But it ended up being fairly manageable (the musical parts that is).
+Nothing you can’t cope with I think.

 Anyway, so the beginning of the movie made me smile-laugh, whatever that means Lol, why?
 Because I couldn’t stop thinking of this clip of Bradley Cooper on Ellen’s show, stating a fun fact, about how he literally performed in front of a Coachella crowd, actually fake singing/performing.